-Reportedly Isaac Asimov hated everything that Steven Spielberg ever made that used future tech because the explanations for how the tech worked didn't make scientific sense.
-Conversely, he loved the Star Wars series because it didn't end up resorting to this trope.
+- Reportedly, Isaac Asimov hated everything that Steven Spielberg ever made that used future tech because the explanations for how the tech worked didn't make scientific sense.
+Conversely, Asimov loved the Star Wars series because it didn't end up resorting to this trope.

 - The Good Doctor himself is no stranger to nonsensoleum, or as he called it, thiotimoline.
 This substance was the subject of a series of mock scientific papers which were written as if they were actual chemistry papers, the only giveaway being that they're about a chemical so soluble that it dissolves before water is added and it only gets sillier from there.
 To wit:

 - The reason it does this?
 The molecules are so dense that some of its chemical bonds get crowded out of normal space and into the fourth dimension.

 - It can be used to diagnose dissociative identity disorder because the amount of time before water is added it dissolves is somehow connected to the willpower, or "willosity" of the person adding the water.
 Therefore if it dissolves unevenly the person must have more than one personality.

 - It has potential applications as a weapon of mass destruction via artificially inducing hurricanes.
 This is because if a person tries to create a paradox by preventing thiotimoline that has dissolved from ever contacting water by locking it in a container the universe will cause a hurricane to smash it open and preserve causality.